global-agent-hackathon/may-2025/README.md

 ## Future Plans
 VibeProto is just the beginning!
 Planned enhancements include:
-1. **Multimodal Inputs**: Support for sketches or images alongside text prompts. and voice enabled prompt generation.
+1. **Enhanced Multimodal Processing**: Expand Agno's capabilities to support real-time camera input, document scanning, and multi-file uploads.
 2. **Expanded Languages**: Adding more frameworks and programming languages.
-3. **Advanced Webapps Executions**: Will integrate more agents to build sophasticated webapps with simple plain english prompt.
+3. **Advanced Webapps Executions**: Will integrate more agents to build sophisticated webapps with simple plain english prompt.
-4. **Share & Deployment**: Shareable links to the project created by user so that they can share to others and make delpoyment easy.
+4. **Share & Deployment**: Shareable links to the project created by user so that they can share to others and make deployment easy.
 5. **Community Hub**: A marketplace for sharing and remixing prototypes.
+6. **AI Collaboration**: Multi-agent collaboration where different AI agents handle design, backend, and frontend development.

 ## Recent Updates

+- **Multimodal Input Support**: Implemented Agno-powered support for image, audio, video, and real-time voice inputs to enhance prototype descriptions
 - **Enhanced UI Design**: Improved visual design with modern gradients, card layouts, and custom checkboxes
 - **Unicode Support**: Fixed character encoding issues for proper display of special characters
 - **Remote Agent System**: Added cloud-based background processing that continues working even when users are offline